Home › Intelligence › Personnel Accountability › Harris, Latasha M

 Sources

-- U.S. Department of Justice — 2024 report on violence, sexual assault, and gang control in Georgia prisons.
+- U.S. Department of Justice — 2024 report on violence, sexual assaults, and gang control in Georgia prisons (referenced in AJC coverage)

 Positions Held